Visual Arts Graduates

 Selected Visual Arts alumni websites and links:

-Robert Barnes '72 was once chief cinematographer for TBS, earned an Emmy for Best Documentary, and was on the founding team of CNN.
+Robert Barnes ’72 was once chief cinematographer for TBS, earned an Emmy for Best Documentary in 1976, and was on the founding team of CNN.
+Then he worked for Apple, until 1996.
 Now he’s an independent artist making digital images.

 Joy Brown ’72 has exhibited her ceramic sculptures in one-person shows in Europe and Asia, and her work has been prominently featured in Ceramics Monthly.
 Joy is also co-founder and president of the Still Mountain Center, a nonprofit arts organization in Connecticut whose mission is to support, promote and celebrate artistic exchange between the United States and Asia.